 - Sacrificing animals is fairly common on Discworld.

-- In Mort, the coronation of Princess Keli involves a nearly-blind priest and a confused goat.
+- In Mort, the coronation of Princess Keli involves a nearly-blind priest and a confused elephant (the organiser wasn't sure he could even vaguely see anything smaller).
 The audience brings raincoats.

 - Going Postal: Parodied with the Church of Offler the crocodile god, who is said to pay special attention to any prayers that come with sausages.
 It's a good deal for the priests too:

 Moist von Lipwig: As I understand it, the gift of sausages reaches Offler by being fried, yes?
 And the spirit of the sausages ascends unto Offler by means of the smell?
 And then you eat the sausages?

 Priest: Ah, no...
 It might look like that to the uninitiated, but, as you say, the true sausagidity goes straight to Offler.
 He, of course, eats the spirit of the sausages.
 We eat the mere earthly shell, which believe me turns to dust and ashes in our mouths.

 - The Dragon Jousters novels don't show the sacrifices, but they're used to justify keeping dragons for military use.
 The gods take the spirit and blood of the (many, many) sacrificial animals, and most of the leftover meat goes to feed the dragons.

 - In The Egypt Game, the titular game frequently includes offerings to the gods.
 Typically they're things like flowers or a dead lizard, but once April announces the gods must be appeased with a "horrible and bloody" sacrifice.
 After some discussion of writing a letter in blood or sacrificing Marshall's stuffed octopus, they decide to sacrifice hair and fingernails: parts of their own bodies.